 Since 2003, we have grown and developed in amazing ways thanks to our great community.

 Since launching programs in 2003 and offering our first 4 residential beds in 2013, the history of Matthews House is already worth exploring.
 The story of founders Frank and Sally Taylor is encouraging and inspiring.
 Other founding members include Marion Carlton, Eleanor Watt, Marise Osborne, Marion McGregor, and Marise Puller.
 We are so grateful to our local community for supporting us through the years.

 Community Hospices began in Ontario in the 1980’s.
 Hospice Simcoe was begun in Barrie in 1988 by a dedicated group of volunteers around the kitchen table of newly retired Home Care coordinator, Jane Fitzgerald.

-Hospice Simcoe was one of the first 9 hospices in Ontario who quickly got together to start the Hospice Association of Ontario to coordinate their efforts.
+Hospice Simcoe was one of the first nine hospices in Ontario who quickly got together to start the Hospice Association of Ontario to coordinate their efforts.
 Hospice Simcoe included South Simcoe and serviced our area.

 As the service grew a training program was held in Stevenson Memorial Hospital that included present volunteers Joyce Maltby and newly retired Director of Nurses, Marion Carlton.
-Marion became Service Coordinator (Volunteer), assessing new clients in their last months of life and assigning one of the 12 in home volunteers.
-She passed that to Sally in 1997.
+Marion became Service Coordinator (Volunteer), assessing new clients in their last months of life and assigning one of the 12 in-home volunteers.
+She passed this onto Sally in 1997.

 Hospices began to realize that they needed to help clients sooner to give them more information, help them access services sooner and get peer support.
 Circle of Friends support group started in a volunteer’s home in Barrie.

 It was realized we could do this in Alliston too, so our clients would not have to travel to Barrie.
 A number of volunteers took the facilitators course and started a Circle of Friends in the Taylor living room.
 Hospice Simcoe started plans to build a day hospice in Barrie.
-In the meantime Frank and Sally cared for Sally's mother, Ruth MacCarl in their home for 9 months.
+In the meantime Frank and Sally cared for Sally's mother, Ruth MacCarl in their home for nine months.
 Ruth MacCarl died in April 2002 leaving funds that could buy a home to be a Day Hospice in South Simcoe.

 2002 - 2003